freenet/web/hugo-site/content/_index.md

 #### Status (25th June 2024)

 Freenet is nearing an initial network launch as we track down some final bugs.
-At this stage it will primarily be of interest to developers interested in building decentralized systems on Freenet.

 #### Useful Links